GoogleCloudPlatform/federated-learning/README.md

 - [Distributed TensorFlow Federated training](./examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md)

+Federated learning is typically split into Cross-silo and Cross-device federated learning.
+Cross-silo federated computation is where the participating members are organizations or companies, and the number of members is usually small (e.g., within a hundred).

+Cross-device computation is a type of federated computation where the participating members are end-user devices such as mobile phones and vehicles.
+The number of members can reach up to a scale of millions or even tens of millions.

+You can deploy a cross-device infrastructure by following [this README.md](./terraform/cross-device/README.md)

 ## Add another tenant

 This blueprint dynamically provisions a runtime environment for each tenant you